Can Bankruptcy Take Your Social Security?

 If you've already commingled your funds, there are a few ways to handle the situation.
 Here are some strategies you may want to consider:

 • After filing for bankruptcy.
-If you've already filed bankruptcy, or cannot wait to exhaust the commingled funds, you might be able to use another exemption.
+Suppose you've already filed bankruptcy, or cannot wait to exhaust the commingled funds.
+In that case, you might be able to use another exemption.
 For example, some states have wildcard exemptions that allow you to protect any property you wish.
-Others protect a certain amount of cash or bank account funds.
+Others are limited and don't cover real estate, cash, or bank account funds, so read the statute carefully.

 If You're Considering Chapter 13 Bankruptcy